 Making hard cider, Denise notes, is a natural extension of the processes that Al learned while studying in England.
 Far From The Tree’s goal, she says, is to use these techniques to create a product of which the company can be proud.
 The company gets its apples October through April from orchards in central Massachusetts.
 The apples then go to a cider mill in Stow to be pressed.
 The same day, the fresh juice is brought to Far From The Tree’s Salem cellar, where it is pumped into oak barrels to begin the fermentation process.

 Far From The Tree originally started with three varieties of its dry ciders: Roots, Rind and Sprig.
-Since opening their tasting room in August 2015 the cider makers have made dozens of new ciders.
-They will be releasing 4 new ciders in 2016.
-We hope you enjoy them!
+Since opening their tasting room in August 2015 the cider makers have concocted dozens of new ciders for you to enjoy!